 Just off the Belmont stop, Strings has some of the best ramen in the neighborhood.
 It seems like an easygoing place at first, but then you take a look at the menu and see “HELL RAMEN” in all caps.
 There are five spice levels of Hell Ramen if you’re seeking a challenge, but no judgments if you’d rather take it easy with a bowl of filet mignon shoyu instead.

 You’re bound to see a lot of families at Frasca, and it’s earned its reputation as a neighborhood staple.
 The wood-fired pizzas are reliably delicious, and there are enough Italian favorites rounding out the menu for everyone to be happy.
-Especially if you come on a Monday when bottles of wine are half off.

 Considering that most of the options near the intersection of Belmont and Sheffield are fast-casual spots or places you go for late-night eats, Figo is a nice addition.
 It’s a wine bar serving reasonably priced small plates - all of the pastas are under $15.
 Come here on a date, split a bottle of wine, and watch as drunk people file into Trader Todd’s for karaoke across the street.